work-projects-kirodh/RE-CF-TS-to-resource-grades/README.md

 - Option 3 (dev complete): There are 5 user defined tier bounds.
 Using the averaged Atlite data, this option will find the bounded percentage band capacity factors for each of those tiers.
 The timeseries Atlite capacity factor data for each tier bound is averaged in order to generate one timeseries per tier.
 - Option 4: This is the same as Option 3, except that the tier bounds are generated from the Wind Atlas data.
 The locations are then closely matched to the Atlite data and the timeseries are then found.
 These are averaged to generate one timeseries per tier.
 - Option 5: (Two scripts need to be run, geometry creation and tier generation).
 The user draws their own geometries to indicate tier boundaries.
 In each of these geometries the Atlite timeseries data is extracted and averaged.
 Thus giving one timeseries and tier per geometry.
 - Option 6: (Two scripts need to be run, geometry creation and tier generation).
 This is the same as Option 5, except that for each geometry there are multiple tiers.
 These tiers are based on the tier bounds provided by the user.
+Note that for point geometries, only one tier is returned.
 - Option 7: (User creates function).
 This function takes tiers and then calculates the new scaled tiers using the Wind Atlas data.
 The user must provide the function for this.